msram1002/SAAS-course/README.md

 ```

 ## Nesting
-When writing HTML you've probably noticed that it has a clear nested and visual hierarchy.
+When writing HTML you havve probably noticed that it has a clear nested and visual hierarchy.
 CSS, on the other hand, doesn't.

 Sass will let you nest your CSS selectors in a way that follows the same visual hierarchy of your HTML.
 Be aware that overly nested rules will result in over-qualified CSS that could prove hard to maintain and is generally considered bad practice.